Mutzi1211/infoProjekt/README.md

 # infoProjekt

 to do:

-20x20 leeres png
+regenbogen op player

-Wand andere Färbung um 3D Effekt zu erzeugen
+r autospam